Will Kirby: Entertainment career

 Kirby won the second season of CBS's Big Brother in 2001.
 He also returned for Big Brother: All-Stars (the seventh season), in which he was evicted on Day 65, finishing in 4th place.
 He also briefly served as a medical correspondent for Extra!.
-In 2002 he hosted a dating show for NBC called Love Shack.
+In 2002, he hosted a dating show for NBC called Love Shack.
 In 2005, he appeared on six episodes of Bravo's Battle of The Network Reality Stars and appeared on two seasons of Dr. 90210.
 He has also appeared on The Young and the Restless, Regis & Kelly, The Talk, LA Ink, Chelsea Lately, The Traitors, and has made several appearances on The Doctors as himself.
-Kirby has recorded voices for a season eight episode of Adult Swim's Robot Chicken where he played an animated physician and he appeared in two season's of Then and Now on Bravo.
+Kirby has recorded voices for a season eight episode of Adult Swim's Robot Chicken where he played an animated physician and he appeared in two seasons of Then and Now on Bravo.
 In 2019, Kirby was named as the health and beauty reporter for pop culture magazine Life and Style.
 In 2022, he plays "Karales the Bounty Hunter" on the Star Wars television series The Book of Boba Fett.
 In 2025, he appeared on the second season of Deal or No Deal Island, joining in the second episode as part of a twist and becoming a regular contestant starting in the third episode.
-Upon his elimination in the seventh episode, he officially announced his retirement from reality television.
+Upon his elimination in the seventh episode, he officially announced his retirement from reality television.In December 2025 he appeared in the "TV doctor" episode of Celebrity Weakest Link where he played a near-perfect game (only missed 1 question) but was voted out by the other remaining players in the final round.

 Personal life

 Kirby's father is the American poet, David Kirby.
-In 2011, Kirby became engaged to Erin Brodie, who was a two-time winner of the reality series For Love or Money.
+In 2011, Kirby became engaged to Erin Brodie, who was a two-time winner of the reality series For Love or Money and daughter of former NFL player John Brodie.
 They were married in 2017.
 Kirby and Brodie have two children: their son Cash was born in 2010 and in 2012 Brodie gave birth to the couple's daughter named Scarlett.
 They were divorced in 2022.
 Dr. Kirby is the caretaker of a bicephalid Trachemys scripta elegans (two-headed turtle).